pranav142/Openpowerlifting-Database/README.md

 - Request: GET `/api/123`
 - Response: JSON formatted response containing data records for ID 123

+**Query Parameter:**

+- `units` (optional): The units to display weight data ("pounds" or "kilos", default: "pounds").

+In this example, the API call retrieves data records for ID 123, requesting weight values to be displayed in kilos.

 ---

+**Alternate Example API Call:**

+- Request: GET `/api/456?units=pounds`
+- Response: JSON formatted response containing data records for ID 456 with weight values in pounds

+In this alternate example, the API call retrieves data records for a different specified ID (ID 456), requesting weight values to be displayed in pounds.

 ## Add a New Data Record